TediusTimmy/AntGame/README.md

   * If on a GRAY, it changes to BLACK or WHITE with 50% probability.
   * It is an error to transform with something else obstructing the transformation.
 * Drop - If something is held, drop it.
 If not holding anything, no energy is used and the turn is wasted.
 * Report - Report for Duty/Orders.
 The cell is deactivated and becomes a free agent.
 This is an error for a BLUE to report not on a GREEN.
-This is the only command a GREEN can perform.

 ### The Debugger
 The debugger is a simple translation to the debug console of a console debugger.
 It is very primitive.
 One enters commands to the debugger in the input box, and sends them to the debugger with by either pressing enter, or by clicking on the button.
 At any time, you can type "help" and it will tell you that it doesn't understand what "help" is and then list what it does understand.